 Submission of Manuscripts

 To be able to use the OJS to submit a manuscript, you will need to register as a user and create a profile.
 Please do not forget to choose the role as author.
-After the profile is created and you are logged in, you can proceed with the 5-step submission process, by clicking on the “Make a new Submission” at the “Home/Submissions.”
+After the profile is created and you are logged in, you can proceed with the 5-step submission process, by clicking on the “New Submission” button at the “Submissions” tab.

 Please use our template when you upload your manuscript.
 You can download the template here.
 Please note: you need to have an account and be logged in to be able to download this file.